Suite 500 West

 f: 202 408 4699

 In 2011, Mr. Romer-Friedman and other members of class counsel in Keepseagle v.
 Vilsack, were finalists for Public Justice’s “2011 Trial Lawyer of the Year Award.”
-Furthermore, in 2011 the National Law Journal selected Cohen Milstein to its “2011 Plaintiffs’ Hot List,” and profiled the work of Mr. Romer-Friedman and his colleagues in Keepseagle v.
+In 2011 the National Law Journal selected Cohen Milstein to its “2011 Plaintiffs’ Hot List,” and profiled the work of Mr. Romer-Friedman and his colleagues in Keepseagle v.
 Vilsack and GNOFHAC v.
 HUD.

 Prior to joining the firm, Mr. Romer-Friedman served as labor counsel for the U.S. Senate Committee on Health, Education, Labor and Pensions and its Chairman, Senator Edward M. Kennedy.
 Mr. Romer-Friedman assisted Chairman Kennedy and other Senators in drafting legislation, speeches, and regulatory comments, and holding hearings on a range of labor, employment, and civil rights issues.